 The NMBI is mandated by the Nurses and Midwives Act of 2011 (Acts of the Oireachtas 2011) to set Standards and Requirements for the initial professional education of registered nurses and midwives, and the latest Standards and Requirements were published in 2016 (NMBI, 2016a, 2016b).
-These Standards and Requirements provide direction for higher education institutions and for health service providers for the education of nurses15 within all four divisions of the nurses' Register and the midwives' Register.
-The Nurses and Midwives Act of 2011 (Acts of the Oireachtas 2011)16 also sets out the role of the NMBI in setting the standards required for nurses and midwives and how these standards should be applied in the protection of the public receiving care from the professions.
+These Standards and Requirements provide direction for higher education institutions and for health service providers for the education of nurses16 within all four divisions of the nurses' Register and the midwives' Register.
+The Nurses and Midwives Act of 2011 (Acts of the Oireachtas 2011)17 also sets out the role of the NMBI in setting the standards required for nurses and midwives and how these standards should be applied in the protection of the public receiving care from the professions.
 The 2011 Act further recognised midwifery as a separate profession from nursing and, in recognition of this, changed the name of An Bord Altranais to the Nursing and Midwifery Board of Ireland (An Bord Altranais agus Cnáimhseachais na hÉireann).
 Table 1 outlines the number of new registrants yearly over the last decade.
-Of note is that in 2016 the number of EU and non-EU first-time registrants was similar to the number of Irish educated registrants joining the workforce.
-From 2017 to the present date, the number of non-EU registrants exceeded the number of Irish registrants.
-Non-EU registrants increased from 15.2% of all new registrations in 2015 to 47.8% of all new registrations in 2020, highlighting the importance of overseas nurses in the provision of care in the health services.
-Conversely, registrations of nurses who trained in Ireland reduced from 61.8% of the total new registrations in 2015 to 39.7% in 2020.
-New registrations from nurses who qualified in the European Union (excluding Ireland) declined in 2019 and 2020.